iog-creator/BibleScholarProject/COMPLETED_WORK.md

 - Morphology code count test now allows a ±1% margin.
 - All changes are reflected in the integration test suite and test fixtures.

 - Added a data source fallback rule: If versification mapping or TVTMS source files are missing in the main data directory, the ETL and integration tests will automatically use files from the secondary data source (STEPBible-Datav2 repo).
 This is now a formal rule and is documented in the rules and README.

+## DSPy 2.6 BetterTogether Integration - May 2025

+Successfully implemented the BetterTogether optimizer from DSPy 2.6 with LM Studio compatibility.
+The implementation addresses several integration challenges:

+1. **JSON Parsing Issues Fixed**:
+   - Created `dspy_json_patch.py` to handle string responses from LM Studio
+   - Patched DSPy's JSON parsing to extract structured data from text
+   - Added support for ChainOfThought format with reasoning/answer detection

+2. **Parameter Compatibility**:
+   - Identified and removed unsupported parameters in DSPy 2.6
+   - Created a simplified API that works reliably with LM Studio
+   - Implemented proper error handling with fallbacks

+3. **Documentation and Guidelines**:
+   - Created `README_DSPY_BETTER_TOGETHER.md` with detailed implementation guidelines
+   - Updated existing `README_DSPY_OPTIMIZATION.md` with compatibility notes
+   - Added a cursor rule `better_together_dspy26.mdc` for future code guidance

+4. **Testing Framework**:
+   - Implemented minimalist test example in `test_optimized_bible_qa.py`
+   - Created robust batch file with proper MLflow server management
+   - Added extensive logging for troubleshooting

+The implementation successfully optimizes Bible QA models, with proper MLflow integration for tracking experiments.
+Our patch enables the use of DSPy 2.6's BetterTogether optimizer with LM Studio by addressing incompatibility issues in the JSON response handling.

+## Next Steps

+1. Extend the implementation to support other DSPy optimizers like InferRules
+2. Create a comprehensive benchmarking suite for different optimizers
+3. Integrate optimized models with the web API endpoints